Aging in Place in Canada

 For the first time in history older adults outnumber children in Canada.

-Stakeholders across Canada are working effortlessly on advocacy, standard development, expanding services, creating products and innovative technology to supprt Canada's older adults to afe safely and live in place.
+Stakeholders across Canada are working on advocacy, standard development, expanding services, creating products and innovative technology to supprt Canada's older adults to afe safely and live in place or find the right place.
 Here are some of the recent statistics and funding developments in Canada related to aging in place.

 According to the Disability Survey of 2017, Statistics Canada suggests that by 2036, 25% of the Canadian population will be 65 years or older.

 The National Home Modifications Survey, commissioned by March of Dimes Canada in collaboration with Caregiver Omnimedia and conducted by Vivintel in 2021 found:

 1 in 5 adults (21%) live with a permanent physical and/or mental disability which affects a major life function

 Canadians are facing an "aging-in-place gap", as over three-quarters (78 per cent) of Canadians want to age in their current homes – but just 26 per cent predict they'll be able to do so.

 2 in 3 adults (67%) agree with the statement, “Modifications to an existing home are more cost-effective than living in a retirement home or long-term care facility.”

 Nearly 70% agree, “Aging-in-place gives a sense of dignity, which is unavailable to people who are in senior living facilities.”

 To avoid inappropriate or early admission to a hospital or long-term care facility, is the top reason to perform home modifications among those who plan to modify in the coming years.